-The designated neighbourhood forum for the area is South Bank & Waterloo Neighbours.
+The designated neighbourhood forum for the area is South Bank and Waterloo Neighbours.
+The area is designated as a business area under Section 61H of the Town and Country Planning Act 1990.
 It was established by local residents, workers and community representatives to develop a 15 year vision for the development of the neighbourhood.
 It was constituted in April 2013 following evidence of community support for taking forward a neighbourhood plan.